Addie Township, Griggs County, North Dakota

 Addie Township is a township in Griggs County, North Dakota, United States.

 History

 The first caravan of white settlers arrived in 1882.
 Among these were the Gilbert P. Olson, John Paulson and Ole K. Olson families.

 Demographics

-Its population during the 2010 census was 64.
+Its population during the 2020 census was 48, down from was 64 in 2010.

 Location within Griggs County

 Addie Township is located in Township 147 Range 60 west of the Fifth principal meridian.